panpiort8/dl-project/README.md

 ### Datasets

+#### Speech Commands

+Speech Commands dataset contains short audio clips of a fixed number of command words such as “stop”, “go”, “up”, “down”, etc spoken by many speakers.
+Google released two versions of the dataset with the first version containing 65k samples over 30 classes, and the second containing 110k samples over 35 classes.
+In our project, we used the second version which is available in the [torchaudio](https://pytorch.org/audio/stable/index.html) library.

 #### Cyp3A4 Inhibition

 The CYP P450 genes are involved in the formation and breakdown (metabolism) of various molecules and chemicals within